helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+  Take selfie
 * What is a good environment for X?
+  Settings with ample light.
 * What is a bad environment for X?
+  Settings with dim light.
 * When will X break?
+  To be physically broken, you need to drop it on the ground or stamp on it.
+  It also breaks when the change from no smile to smile happen to fast, for example, when users intentionally switch between smile and poker face several times in a row without giving the pi a break to catch up.
 * When it breaks how will X break?
+  The system will froze.
 * What are other properties/behaviors of X?
+  It might define smile differently than users do.
+Don't blame it if it tells you to smile when you are smiling.
+  It prefers daylight.
 * How does X feel?
+  I don't know how it feels but I'd be scared if it does feel something when I'm using it (jk) It's light in weight.

 **Include a short video demonstrating the answers to these questions.**